Yibhir0/-TrustedLink/README.md

 - Node.js (v16 or later)
 - Docker (for MongoDB setup)
-- Make sure you have the docker installed and running before attemting to run backend
+- Make sure you have the docker installed and running before attempting to run backend

 ### Steps to Set Up and Run the backend